rwalke/baRcodeR/cran-comments.md

 - Added the ability to create linear (1D) barcodes using the type='linear' parameter in create_pdf()
 - fixed a few minor spelling/grammar changes

+### April 26, 2019

+Bug fix for linear barcodes and minor changes outlined in NEWS.md (ver.
+0.1.3)